shotaro-n-nakamura/shotaro-n-nakamura.github.io/aboutme.md

 My current thesis research is broadly on using genomics to study the evolutionary history of wolf-like canids in Asia and Africa.

-- A strong component of this research is focused on **wolves in South Asia** and involves collaboration with various government organizations, universities, and NGOs in Pakistan and India..
+- A strong component of this research is focused on **wolves in South Asia** and involves collaboration with various government organizations, universities, and NGOs in Pakistan and India.

 ![me](/img/Screen Shot 2019-04-20 at 5.39.38 PM.png)